Please take the time to read the entire profile. We spend alot of time putting as much info in them as possible. Thank you in advance.

 Recently we took in a number of dogs from another rescue.
 These dogs were taken in by them and we did not get the full stories on many of them and their histories, as it seemed the rescue disbanded and these dogs were left with out any options.
 We do not pass judgment when helping dogs and will help dogs when in need.
 Many of these dogs came to us severely Emaciated.
 They also had wounds, abscesses, and parasites.
 We are getting them back to health and as we do we are getting to know them better and better.
 Gaining the amount of weight many of these giants needed is a slow process, and many of them will need to continue to gain weight for months still.
 Healthy weight takes time.
 We try not to gain more then 10 lbs a month of healthy weight.
 Some of these dogs were 60-70 lbs under weight.
 These are amazing dogs who deserve a great chance at a wonderful life.
 These dogs are amazing and cherish every shred of love, grain of food, and soft place to lay.
 We want nothing more then to give them a wonderful place and family to love them, and make their holiday wishes come true.

 Cooper is a great dog and we adore him.
 He is really a happy go lucky guy who would do best in a home with no other dogs but would also do well in a home with other dogs if the adopters took time to adapt him to a new home.
 He acts as if a lot of other dogs have attacked him and he is fearful at first.
 He is a great dog and does really well with people.
 We do not know how he does with cats, being that he came in from a kennel situation we feel that he was never exposed to them.
+We have been working with him on cats and have seen some promising behaviors.
+However he is not going to be a dog that can be tossed in with cats.
+He will need time and training.
+He has learned to leave the cats at his foster home alone, but they are all inside and are dog savy.
+So he will need a home that is going to put the work in with him and cats.
+We do not think he would do well with small dogs as he is reactive with dogs, and a small dog would likely be seen as prey.
 So as with most dogs he may adapt with enough training.
 He is a great dog who really just needs a good home that will love him.
 He is smart and willing to please.
 He just needs a good home that will teach him how to be an amazing pet.

 Cooper is up to date, dewormed, flea treated, altered and just a great dog.
 He is a happy healthy guy now that he is gaining some weight and doing better.
+He has gained over 50 lbs!
 He just may need to be watched around food as he has learned to eat as fast as he can.
 He is a great dog and we adore him.
 He is learning so much and is doing well with house breaking, crate training and even learning basic commands.
 Hes done great with people but can be pushy, So we suggest kids over 10, or larger kids that can not be pushed around.
 He would love to have a family active in his training.
 He is a great dog and we adore him.
+He loves to have a good time, and loves to play.
+He is still a puppy at heart and will play tug and chase for hours.
+He is a great dog who we adore and know he will find an amazing home.

 We spend a lot of time trying to get to know the dogs in our program as best as we can.
 This means that we have spent time introducing them to dogs, cats, kids, animals, people and as many things as we can.
 We try to do as much as we can to evaluate them, both with in our group and if the dogs come from other rescues or shelters their evaluations as well.
 However dogs are individuals and will react to different situations differently.
 This means that we do not know how a dog will react in every situation.
 We give out our best guess based off information provided but the handler of a dog and the way they are introduced to a situation makes a huge impact.
 So if you have any questions of how to introduce a dog to your home, please let us know and we will provide as much info as we can from pamphlets to helping find a trainer in your area.